Slam Dunk (manga)

-The manga was adapted into an anime television series by Toei Animation which aired from October 1993 to March 1996 and has been broadcast worldwide, enjoying much popularity particularly in Japan, several other Asian countries and Europe.
-An anime feature film, titled The First Slam Dunk, was released in Japan in December 2022.
+The manga was adapted into an anime television series by Toei Animation which aired from October 1993 to March 1996.
+The series has been broadcast worldwide, gaining popularity especially in Japan, Europe, and several other Asian countries.
+In December 2022, an anime feature film titled The First Slam Dunk was released in Japan.

-Slam Dunk has 170 million copies in circulation, making it the seventh best-selling manga series in history.
+Slam Dunk has 185 million copies in circulation, making it one of the best-selling manga series in history.
 In 1994, it received the 40th Shogakukan Manga Award for the shōnen category.
+In Japan, Slam Dunk has been regarded as one of the greatest sports manga series of all time and has been cited as a contributor in popularizing basketball among Japanese youth during the 1990s.
 In 2010, Inoue received special commendations from the Japan Basketball Association for helping popularize basketball in Japan.

 Plot

-Hanamichi Sakuragi is a delinquent and the leader of a gang.
-Sakuragi is very unpopular with girls, having been rejected an astonishing fifty times.
-In his first year at Shohoku High School, he meets Haruko Akagi, the girl of his dreams, and is overjoyed when she is not repulsed or scared of him like all the other girls he has asked out.
-Haruko, recognizing Sakuragi's athleticism, introduces him to the Shohoku basketball team.
-Sakuragi is reluctant to join the team at first, as he has no prior experience in sports and thinks that basketball is a game for losers because his fiftieth rejection was in favor of a basketball player.
-Despite his extreme immaturity and fiery temper, he proves to be a natural athlete and joins the team, mainly in the hopes of impressing and getting closer to Haruko.
+Hanamichi Sakuragi is a high school delinquent and gang leader.
+He is very unpopular among girls, having been rejected fifty times.
+In his first year at Shohoku High School, Sakuragi meets Haruko Akagi, the girl of his dreams, and is overjoyed when she is not repulsed or frightened of him like other girls.
+Haruko recognizes Sakuragi's athleticism and introduces him to the Shohoku basketball team.
+Sakuragi is reluctant to play basketball due to his inexperience with sports and his belief that basketball is a game for losers.
+This belief came about because the most recent girl to reject him had favored a basketball player.
+Despite his immaturity and temper, he joins the team to impress Haruko, and proves to be a natural athlete.

-Later on, Sakuragi realizes that he has come to actually love the sport, despite having previously played primarily because of his crush on Haruko.
-Kaede Rukawa—Sakuragi's bitter rival (both in basketball and because Haruko has a massive crush, albeit one-sided, on Rukawa), the star rookie and a "girl magnet"—joins the team at the same time.
-Not long after, Hisashi Mitsui, a skilled three-point shooter and ex–junior high school MVP, and Ryota Miyagi, a short but fast point guard, both rejoin the team and together these four struggle to fulfill team captain Takenori Akagi's dream of winning the national championship.
-Together, these misfits gain publicity and the once little-known Shohoku basketball team becomes an all-star contender in Japan who gained a popularity after defeating one of the powerhouse highschool teams at Interhigh.
+Sakuragi later develops a genuine love for the sport despite initially playing because of his crush.
+Around this time, the star rookie and "girl magnet" Kaede Rukawa joins the team.
+Sakuragi views him as a bitter rival in basketball and romance, as Haruko has an unrequited crush on Rukawa.
+Shortly after, two additional members rejoin the team: Hisashi Mitsui, a skilled three-point shooter and ex–junior high school MVP; and Ryota Miyagi, a short but fast point guard.
+The four players work together to fulfill team captain Takenori Akagi's dream of winning the national championship.
+After defeating one of the powerhouse teams at the national high school championship, the misfits gain publicity, and the once little-known Shohoku basketball team becomes an all-star contender in Japan.